ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 After a successful processing of the POST request, the Group Manager performs the following actions.

-If the 'group_name' parameter specifies the group name of an already existing OSCORE group, the Group Manager MUST find an alternative name for the new OSCORE group to create.
+If the 'group_name' parameter specifies the group name of an already existing OSCORE group, the Group Manager MUST try to determine an alternative name for the new OSCORE group to create.

 In addition to that, the final decision about the name assigned to the new OSCORE group is always of the Group Manager, which may have more constraints than the Administrator can be aware of, possibly beyond the availability of suggested names.
 For example, the Group Manager may specifically want to use a randomized character string as the name of a newly created group.